Exo-TiC/ExoTiC-MIRI/docs/source/views/stage_1_steps.rst

     proc = custom_group_bkg_subtract.call(proc, method="row_wise")

 Here, we have used the default background regions either side of the spectral trace and applied a row-wise background subtraction.
+You can adjust the method and background region as required.

 Custom gain
 -----------